WinstonWantsAUserName/SuperMemoVim/README.md

 ## Navigation

 For both normal and visual mode.
-Enter a number beforehand (press `esc` to cancel) to repeat the action for x times.
+Pressing any of the `1-9` keys beforehand repeats the action for the corresponding times.

 ### Up/down